Oliver Pollock: Revolutionary War period

-Late life
+Later life

-Pollock ran for Congress three times, but was not elected, despite garnering the popular vote.
+Pollock ran for Congress in Pennsylvania's 4th congressional district twice.
+The first time was in 1804, where he was not elected despite winning the popular vote in Cumberland County.
+He was initially nominated for the same seat again in 1806, but dropped out in favor of his friend, Robert Whitehill, who wound up being elected.
 In 1800 he again found himself in debt, but within a few years had accumulated property.
 He owned plantation land in West Feliciana Parish, Louisiana including Trudeau House.
 He remarried in 1805, to Winifred Deady; they had no children.
 He finally retired in 1819 to Pinckneyville, Mississippi to the home of his daughter Mary, wife of Dr. Samuel Robinson, dying in 1823.
 His burial site is located in the family cemetery there, although his portraits and personal effects were lost in a fire during the Civil War.

 Legacy

 In addition to his unintended influence on the uptake of the dollar sign to represent the US dollar, Pollock is depicted in a large public sculpture in downtown Baton Rouge, Louisiana.
 His life is also commemorated on a plaque nearby.